enlf123/HJ_Project/README.md

 Hello, everybody ~

-This project is for control of quadruped robot
+This project is for control of haptic exoskeleton

 GOOD LUCK